This guide was last updated on 29 July 2024.

 It is important to set aside enough money to meet personal tax obligations as they fall due.
 This is particularly an issue in the first year of trading, when it could be many months before tax is due to be paid.

-Income tax (relevant to sole traders, partners and shareholders in receipt of dividends), Class 2 and Class 4 National Insurance contributions (relevant to sole traders and partnerships) are calculated under the self-assessment system.
+Income tax (relevant to sole traders, partners and shareholders in receipt of dividends) and Class 4 National Insurance contributions (relevant to sole traders and partnerships) are calculated under the self-assessment system.
+Sole traders and partners looking to pay Class 2 voluntarily can also pay it through self-assessment.
 Payments are made twice a year in January and July for most people unless the amount of tax due is less £1,000, in which case a single payment is due in the January following the end of the tax year.

 Payments of tax in the first year of trading: